-A parent newsletter is emailed once a week by both the student's teacher and by the MCA office.
+The "Parent's Page" will be sent home by e-mail every two weeks.
 Please make sure you receive this newsletter and read it carefully.
-If your e-mail changes please let us know by sending a message to info@mooresvillechristian.org.
+If your e-mail changes please let us know by sending a message to kcunningham@mooresvillechristian.org.
 This is the school's most efficient means of communication with parents.